 The more interesting part was left out, until recently: Those prints that made the brand as instantly recognizable as Pucci’s abstract swirls or Burberry’s black and tan plaid were painted almost entirely by one woman in Key West, an artist named Suzie Zuzek who died in 2011.
 Her archive was presumed lost, thrown away when the original Lilly Pulitzer company filed for bankruptcy in 1984, until it was unearthed in the sub-flooring of a warehouse a few years ago.

-Zuzek’s work, which went unattributed during her lifetime, is the subject of a just-released Rizzoli book, Suzie Zuzek for Lilly Pulitzer: The Artist Behind an Iconic American Fashion Brand, and an upcoming Cooper Hewitt exhibition tentatively scheduled for July.
+Zuzek’s work, which went unattributed during her lifetime, is the subject of a Rizzoli book, Suzie Zuzek for Lilly Pulitzer: The Artist Behind an Iconic American Fashion Brand, and an exhibition at the Cooper Hewitt Smithsonian Design Museum, which finally re-opens to the public on June 10th after being closed for more than a year.
 Both projects aim to restore Zuzek’s place in fashion history, while also re-examining the impact of the original Lilly Pulitzer designs on the evolution of American style.

 “Suzie Zuzek is somebody whose work is familiar to millions of people, and who had a major impact on the social history and the material culture of the 1960s and ’70s, but most people have never heard her name,” said Cooper Hewitt textile curator Susan Brown, who also contributed an essay to the book.
 “Textile designers are so rarely credited for their contributions to fashion,” she added.
 “I think it’s a story that will be really relatable to a lot of creative people who work anonymously.”